 “Your permanent or mailing address has expired, or is expiring soon.
 Please update your address now.
 Keeping your addresses up to date will ensure you don’t miss any important payments or communications from the University.”

 To dismiss this message, please add both a mailing and permanent address to your Profile & Settings area of ACORN via the “Add New” button on the Address page.

 ACORN was released to students June 22, 2015.

 ACORN stands for Accessible Campus Online Resource Network.
 For students, ACORN will replace the existing ROSI Student Web Service (SWS).
 For those unfamiliar with the existing system, it’s where students enrol in courses, check fees and finances and do other records and registration tasks such as making updates to address and contact information.The purpose of ACORN is to provide a more convenient, personalized and guided experience for students using U of T’s online services.

 If you have a question, bug report or feedback for the ACORN team, you can reach out to us within ACORN.
-If you can’t reach us through ACORN due to system maintenance, contact us on Twitter, Facebook, or by email at firstname.lastname@example.org.
+If you can’t reach us through ACORN due to system maintenance, contact us on Twitter or Facebook.

 Yes!
 The ACORN User Experience Design Team works with many students at U of T from various academic backgrounds to help make ACORN and other online tools better.
 To become a part of the ACORN Student Advisory Team, learn more and sign up on this website if you are interested.